The Trouble with Pier

 “Never seem to have much gumption, those two,” was Pier’s mother’s opinion.

 The neighbor grew alarmed because Pier was “hanging precariously close to that 50 foot drop,” she would later say.

 “That drop is no higher than 20 feet,” Pier’s father would scoff.

 “That’s not helping,” Pier’s mother would add.

 Pier thought she’d better head back to her bedroom.
-She crossed the roof ridge and was starting to shimmy down to the porch roof when a fireman, climbing out of her bedroom window, startled her.
-He grabbed Pier by the waist, setting her down on her feet while Pier shouted, “I can do it myself!”
+She crossed the upstairs roof ridge and was starting to shimmy down to the porch roof when a fireman, climbing out of her bedroom window, startled her.
+He grabbed Pier by the waist and set her down on her feet while Pier shouted over and over, “I can do it myself!”

 “Honestly, Pier!
 You had us all frightened to death.
-We didn’t know where you were,” Pier’s mother said at the bedroom window.
+We didn’t know where you were,” Pier’s mother said, her head poking out the bedroom window.

-“You got that lunatic neighbor all worked up,” added Pier’s father, “she called the firemen.
+“You got that lunatic neighbor all worked up,” added Pier’s father from behind her mother, while Alexandra stood silently behind him making faces.
+“She called the firemen.
 You can’t go scaring everyone like that, Pier.”

 “She was perfectly fine.
 Pier has exceptional balance,” Pier’s father said.